43 Different Types of Hot Peppers to Grow This Season

 Martin’s Carrot is a spicy pepper with a carrot-like shape and a fruity, tangy taste.

-This variety was developed in the 19th century by Mennonite horticulturalists Jacob B. Garber.
-These plants produce carrot-shaped, 3-inch long, deep orange-red fruits that are slightly smoky and hot.
+The 19th-century Mennonite horticulturist Jacob B. Garber developed this variety.
+These plants produce carrot-shaped, three-inch-long, deep orange-red fruits that are slightly smoky and hot.

 Maule’s Red Hot